simulogics/airlinesim-docs/content/docs/user-interface/company/company-overview/index.en.md

 ### Facts and Figures

-Here, you get a summary of the company's statistics, such as the number of operated flights, the achieved revenue or the amount of transported passengers and cargo.
+The Facts and Figures tab provides a summary of the company's statistics, such as the number of operated flights and served airports.
+If you're a shareholder, you can also see values like the achieved revenue.

 ### Flight Schedule